 Nomination for the Medal

 Nomination for the Dussault Medal may be made by any active member of the International Society for Neonatal Screening (ISNS) and must be seconded by at least one other active member of the ISNS.
-The nomination must be accompanied by a statement of 100-200 words which describes the nature of the contribution.
+The nomination must be accompanied by a statement of 100-200 words which describes the nature of the contribution and the way this contribution has produced or is likely to produce improvements in population/neonatal screening programmes.
 The statement may be accompanied by supporting information such as copies of publications, curriculum vitae or other documentation of the contribution.
 This information together with a letter from the nominator and at least one seconding letter from a Society member must be sent to the President of ISNS.
 A member may not nominate or second more than one nominee for the Medal each year.
 The President, Vice-President, Secretary and Treasurer are not eligible for the Medal.

 Voting for the Medal

 A list of nominees together with copies of the supporting information for each nominee will be circulated to all members of the ISNS Council, and others who may be appointed by the President if deemed necessary and appropriate by the Council.
 Each of the members above will be able to cast a vote for one nominee for the Medal in any one year.
 However, an eligible member of Council who is nominated for the Medal will not be able to vote.
 The method for voting will be by ballot as determined by the President in consultation with the other office holders, and the votes will be auditable by the Secretary of the ISNS.

 The Council members review the documentation and decide on their vote.
 All votes are sent to the ISNS Office manager who tabulates the results.